sritchie73/NetRep/vignettes/NetRep.md

 A full list of function and arguments for these individual plots can be found at `help("plotTopology")`.

-## Calculating the topological properties of a module
+## Calculating the network properties of a module

 Finally, we can calculate the topological properties of the network modules for use in other downstream analyses.
 Possible downstream analyses include: